 The large intestine is blocked or damaged

-- A blockage of the large intestine
+A part of the large intestine is surgically removed

 Types of colostomy